vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 ## About

-Built by **Vibhanshu Mishra, PE** -- Structural Engineer at AG&E Structural Engineers, Austin TX.
+Built by **Vibhanshu Mishra, PE** -- Structural Engineer at AG&E Structural Engineers, Austin, TX.

 Specialising in steel and mission-critical structures.
 Building practical automation tools that eliminate repetitive tasks in structural engineering workflows.